EULAR EMEUNET Sub-Committees

 Agata Schramm-Luc, Poland

-The Sub-Committee Visibility and Global affairs has the objective to increase awareness around the world about EMEUNET.
+The Sub-Committee Visibility and Global Affairs has the objective to increase awareness around the world about EMEUNET.

 Members